davepinch/pinchy.cc/content/topics/people/h/henry-david-thoreau/simplify/our-life-is-frittered-away-by-detail-simplify-simplify.md

 ---
 title: "Our life is frittered away by detail… simplify, simplify."
+attribution: "Henry David Thoreau" simplify of: Henry David Thoreau
+TODO: find source of this quote (not found on Wikiquote)
 type: quote
-attribution: "Henry David Thoreau"
-related: Henry David Thoreau (Wikipedia)
-TODO: find source of this quote (not found on Wikiquote)
 tags:
   - Henry David Thoreau
   - quote